 A stet is a special type of disposition or resolution of a criminal or serious traffic case pursuant to Md.
-Rule 4-248 in which the State’s Attorney asks the court to mark a case as inactive or place it on what is sometimes referred to as the “stet docket” for three years, usually with one or more condition(s) attached to it being marked as inactive.
+Rule 4-248 in which the State’s Attorney asks the court to mark a case as “inactive” or place it on what is sometimes referred to as the “stet docket” for three years, usually (but not always) with one or more condition(s) attached to it being marked as a stet.

 Under Md.
 Rule 4-248, only the State’s Attorney may ask the court to mark a case as a stet.
-If the court grants the request, then the case becomes inactive for a period of three years.
+If the court grants the request, which it usually does, then the case becomes inactive for a period of three years.
 For the first year, either the Defendant or the State may ask the court to reopen the case for any reason whatsoever.
 Generally, if a case was marked as a stet with one or more condition(s), and the Defendant failed to abide by the condition(s), then the State would likely ask the court to reopen the case and set it in for a trial.
+And in some cases that have been marked as a stet with one or more condition(s), a dismissal is possible once he condition(s) have been fulfilled.
 After the first year, for the following two years, the case may only be reopened if a judge finds good cause (or a really good reason) to do so.
-After three years, the case cannot be reopened for any reason.
+This rarely occurs.
+After three years, the case cannot be reopened for any reason whatsoever.

 What is the Effect or Benefit of a Stet Disposition?